-Vice President for Academic Affairs Steve P. Landry, Ph.D.
+Provost and Vice President for Academic Affairs Steve P. Landry, Ph.D.

-The Vice President for Academic Affairs is the chief academic officer of the University and acts as chief administrative officer in the absence of the University President.
-The VPAA oversees the implementation of the University's academic mission and has broad responsibility for its faculty, academic programs, and academic policies.
-The VPAA administers the University's eight degree-granting colleges: the Arts; Liberal Arts; B. I. Moody III Business Administration; Education; Engineering; General Studies; Nursing and Allied Health Professions; and Sciences.
-Also included in the Academic Affairs area are academic functions and support services administered through the University Honors Program; the Office of Academic Planning and Faculty Development, the Office of Enrollment Services; the University Art Museum; and the University College.
+The Provost and Vice President for Academic Affairs is the chief academic officer of the University and coordinates the work of the other University Vice Presidents.
+He also acts as chief administrative officer in the absence of the University President.
+The Provost oversees the implementation of the University's academic mission and has broad responsibility for its faculty, academic programs, and academic policies.
+The Provost administration; the Ray P. Authement College of Sciences; and the Colleges of the Arts; Liberal Arts; Education; Engineering; General Studies; and Nursing and Allied Health Professions.
+Also included in the Academic Affairs area are academic functions and student support services administered through Junior Division; the University Honors Program; the Student-Athlete Academic Center; the Office of Academic Planning and Faculty Development; the University Libraries; the University Art Museum; University College; Continuing Education; and Institutional Research.

-Vice President for Research and Graduate Studies Robert Steward, Jr., Ph.D.
+Vice President for Research and Graduate Studies Robert Stewart, Jr., Ph.D.

 The Vice President for Research and Graduate Studies oversees all graduate programs, research activities, economic development, and technology transfer activities of the University.
 Within this area, the Office of Research and Sponsored Programs assists faculty who seek external funding for their research.
 The Office of the Vice President for Research and Graduate Studies also builds alliances with local, regional, state, and national business, governmental and industrial leaders that will result in bringing funding, equipment, services, and other resources to the University.
-The VPRGS oversees the operation of some forty research centers and institutes (see p.
-480 for additional information about the research centers and institutes).
+The VPRGS oversees the operation of some forty research centers and institutes